-Our group will be taking part in a Children's Grief Awareness Week activity: a Sharing Shapes session.
+Our class will be taking part in a Children's Grief Awareness Week (16 - 23 November) activity: a Sharing Shapes session.
 The theme for Children's Grief Awareness Week 2023 is The Shape of Your Support: an activity that will create a representation of the community around bereaved children and young people while they are grieving.